 2) Eat dinner early.
 Eating late may leave undigested food in the stomach that interferes with sleep, especially if the food quantity is excessive or you have gas or other symptoms of indigestion.

 3) Before bed, try to dissipate harmful or stray electromagnetic energies that we all pick up during the day.
 Possible ways to do this include:

 Š Take a quick shower just before bedtime.
 Do not take a bath every night, as many people do.
 This can cause you to absorb too many toxins in the bath water, and it is quite yin, as well, in Chinese medical terminology.
 A quick shower is best for this purpose.

-Š Get in a near infrared sauna for 10-15 minutes.
+Š Get in a near infrared lamp sauna for at least 10-15 minutes.
 Other saunas are not as good, but might work, too.

 4) Avoid sweets, juices or chocolate, especially at night.
 Sugar upsets body chemistry and may cause one to toss and turn or to get up hungry in the middle of the night.